 So how much should you save?
 Most experts agree that you should save enough money to pay for three to six months of your household expenses.
 This may sound like a lot but by setting a budget, you will be better prepared to start making contributions towards it.
 If you lose your source of income, this money will keep you afloat while you look for a new job.
 Without the emergency fund, you could lose your home or accumulate tremendous debt that will take years to repay.

 Investing for the Future

-About 30% of non-retired U.S. households say that they have not saved any money for retirement.
+According to Experian, One-fourth of Americans do not have retirement savings.
 Considerably more people do not have enough money saved to continue their current lifestyles for more than a couple years after retirement.

 Many employers offer retirement savings as part of their employee benefits.
 Common retirement accounts from employers include:

 If your employer matches a percentage of your contribution, you should take advantage of that opportunity.
 Some will match up to 5% of your salary.
 That may not sound like much, but it adds up quickly.

 You can also start your own retirement savings account.
 Most people who open non-employer accounts choose IRAs.
 There are a number of IRAs to consider, so speaking with a financial planner is a good idea.